amlacommerce/znode-docs/docs/data-management/elasticsearch/README.md

 ## Elasticsearch Configuration

 The ElasticSearch server to which Znode points is configured in the API's web.config.
-More detail about the `ElasticSearchRootUri` setting are [here](/docs/configuration/README.md).
+More detail about the `ElasticSearchRootUri` setting is [here](/docs/configuration/README.md).

-ElasticSearch index name configuration is stored in the SQL database.
+ElasticSearch *index name* configuration is stored in the SQL database.
 More detail about Elasticsearch index names is [here](docs/multi-environment/README.md).

 ## Elasticsearch API